theislab/cellrank_reproducibility/README.rst

 CellRank's reproducibility repository
 =====================================
 Code to reproduce results from **CellRank**.
-Please find the main CellRank website `cellrank.org`_ and the paper at `Nature Methods`_.
 We believe that reproducibility is key and have made it as simple as possible to reproduce our results.
 Please either open an `issue <https://github.com/theislab/cellrank/issues/new/choose>`_ or contact as at `info@cellrank.org <mailto:info@cellrank.org>`_ should you experience difficulties reproducing any result.

-Where to find the data
+Manuscript, Code and Data
 ----------------------
+CellRank is published in `Nature Methods`_ and the software package can be found at our main website, `cellrank.org`_.
 Raw published data is available from the Gene Expression Omnibus (GEO) under accession codes:

 - `pancreas`_: `GSE132188 <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE132188>`_.
 - `lung`_: `GSE141259 <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE141259>`_.